-1. In this translation I have used the text of the 1557 (Venice) edition of Pico's Opera Omnia, as reprinted by Festugière in Archives d'Histoire Doctrinale et Littéraire du Moyen Age Vol. VII (1932), pp. 208-224, which text I have compared with that of the 1519 edition, available to me at the Newberry Library, Chicago.
-I have been aided by Father Festugière's French version of the Latin original, as well as by his notes.
-I have accepted Festugière's emendations of the text.
+This translation uses the text of the 1557 (Venice) edition of Pico's Opera Omnia, as reprinted by Festugière in Archives d'Histoire Doctrinale et Littéraire du Moyen Age Vol. VII (1932), pp. 208-224, which text has been compared with that of the 1519 edition, available at the Newberry Library, Chicago.
+The translation has been aided by Father Festugière's French version of the Latin original, as well as by his notes.